User Guide

 Piazza Interface

-Set up A2rchi to read posts from your Piazza forum and post draft responses to a specified slack channel (other options coming soon).
+Set up A2rchi to read posts from your Piazza forum and post draft responses to a specified Slack channel.
 To do this, a Piazza login (email and password) is required, plus the network ID of your Piazza channel, and lastly, a Webhook for the slack channel A2rchi will post to.
 See below for a step-by-step description of this.

-1. Go to https://api.slack.com/apps and sign in to workspace where you will eventually want A2rchi to post to (note doing this in MIT workspace will require approval of the app/bot).
+1. Go to https://api.slack.com/apps and sign in to workspace where you will eventually want A2rchi to post to (note doing this in a business workspace like the MIT one will require approval of the app/bot).

 2. Click 'Create New App', and then 'From scratch'.
 Name your app and again select the correct workspace.
 Then hit 'Create App'